BenjaminMcEvoy/Chaps-Challenge/ReadMe.md

 ## Libraries

-Libraries to be/can be used in this project are the following:
+Libraries to/may be used in this project are the following:

 1. https://mvnrepository.com/artifact/com.google.guava/guava/30.1.1-jre and any library it
 depends on (for general utilities)